 Error sending replica users (2278)

 Error responding to a request for users.
-If this message persists, create a new Replica Package and apply it manually.
-If this does not solve the problem, contact RSA Security Customer Support.
+Create a new Replica Package for the Replica and apply it manually or by using Push DB.
+If the message persists, contact RSA Security Customer Support.

 Error Setting Replica Clock (2085)